Mediation and dialogue in the South Caucasus: A reflection on 15 years of conflict transformation initiatives

-Since the mid-1990s, international and local civil society actors have been engaged in a variety of initiatives aimed at transforming the conflicts in the South Caucasus.
-By 2007 there was a need to capture learning from these initiatives, in part out of a conviction that if there was going to be any meaningful impact, the knowledge and expertise gained should be shared with a wider audience.
+Since the mid-1990s, international and local civil society actors have been engaged in a wide range of initiatives aimed at transforming the conflicts in the South Caucasus.